 April 23, 2012 | 5:48 pm

 It is very early in the race, and our projections have to rely on very sketchy understanding of trends.
-The most important question for our purpose though, is one for which we don't have an answer: Will 2014 be a Democratic or Republican House year?
+The most important question for our purpose though, is one for which we don't have an answer: Will 2014 be a Republican House year, as most pundits believe?

 Right now, very few Jewish incumbents seem in danger of losing their seats come 2014 (but this is early, early, and again, early in the race – it's not yet even a race).
 We do expect to see a fair number of Jewish candidates in contested races, based on partial information such as the fact that the Democratic Party "identified the four most vulnerable [Republican incumbents] as Ohio Rep.-elect David Joyce, Illinois Rep.-elect Rodney Davis, Florida Rep. Bill Young and California Rep. Gary Miller" – all candidates in states with a large pool of Jewish potential candidates to draw from.

 Current toss-up races and current relatively weakly ranked Republican incumbents are also from such states.
 Since the number of Jewish House members today is at its lowest in 20 years, another round of declines in Jewish representation might point to a trend that is not merely coincidence – maybe Jewish potential candidates are running from politics?
 Currently though, we'll assume that 2014 is going to be a fairly positive year for Jewish representation, and even with the expected retirements would put our projection at + 1.
 This means 23 Jewish representatives.

 As it stands, only one serving candidate is currently in the 'toss up' colum- Brad Schneider of the often closely contested IL-10.
 Lois Frankel of FL-22 (we wrote extensively about this race) is under the "likely Democratic" column.

 Susan Davis (D-CA-53): Won in 2012 by 21 points.
 Safe.